Koongpao/young-wow-test-frontend/README.md

 - ** Viewing existing posts **
 - ** Posting a new post **
+    - Require being logged in
 - ** Deleting your own post **
+    - Require being logged in
 - ** Editing your own post **
+    - Require being logged in

 ## Setup and Installation